Explore the medications listed in our database.

 Confusion: This medication may affect mental efficiency (e.g., concentration, attention, and vigilance).
 The risk of confusion is greater for seniors and for those with brain injury.

 Depression or psychosis: Triazolam is not recommended for use by people with depression or psychosis.
 Abnormal thinking and psychotic behavioural changes have been reported (e.g., aggressiveness).
-Particular caution is warranted in patients with a history of violent behaviour.
+Particular caution is warranted for patients with a history of violent behaviour.
 If you have a history of mental illness, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Drowsiness/reduced alertness: Avoid performing hazardous activities requiring complete mental alertness, such as driving or operating machinery, until the effects of triazolam wear off.
 Using alcohol or other drugs that cause drowsiness or sedation is also not recommended.

-Complex sleep-related behaviours such as "sleep-driving" (i.e., driving while not fully awake after ingestion of a sedative-hypnotic, with no memory of the event) have been reported in patients who have taken triazolam.
+Complex sleep-related behaviours such as "sleep-driving" (i.e., driving while not fully awake after ingestion of a sedative-hypnotic, with no memory of the event) have been reported by patients who have taken triazolam.
 The use of alcohol or other medications that cause drowsiness seems to increase the risk of this happening.

 Glaucoma: This medication may cause the symptoms of glaucoma (increased pressure in the eye) to worsen.
 If you have glaucoma, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 Report any changes in vision to your doctor as soon as possible while you are taking this medication.